-- A brief description of how the Community makes laws and recommendations - A general introduction to the issues and problems in creating an Internal Market in plant and animal health controls - Specialized introductions to the approach being adopted in individual sectors of health controls - Brief summaries of every measure which has been adopted or proposed to create the Internal Market in plant and animal health controls.
+- A brief description of how the Community makes laws and recommendations - A general introduction to the issues and problems in creating an Internal Market in veterinary and plant health controls - Specialized introductions to the approach being adopted in individual sectors of health controls - Brief summaries of every measure which has been adopted or proposed to create the Internal Market in veterinary and plant health controls.
 Proposals mentioned in the White Paper but not yet issued by the Commission will be summarized in the future updates of the brochure.